SaVe-TAG: LLM-based Interpolation for Long-Tailed Text-Attributed Graphs: Additional Experimental Results

-\paragraph{Stability.} We also adjusted the imbalance ratio, selecting from $\{0.1,0.2, 0.3, 0.4, 0.5\}$, to examine how our model performs under different levels of imbalance.
-As shown in Figure~\ref{fig:imb_all}, \method$_S$ (the bold line) exhibits less performance drop as the imbalance ratio decreases, demonstrating less fluctuation compared to other baselines.

 \paragraph{Classifier Variants.} To assess the generalization of our method across different classifier architectures, we conduct additional ablation studies using one GNN-based backbone (SAGE) and one non-graph-based model (MLP).
 Since MLP does not incorporate structural information (i.e., it lacks neighborhood aggregation), the confidence-based edge assignment has no effect.
 Therefore, we report only the results without the subscript $_C$.
-As shown in Table~\ref{tab:sage_mlp}, \method~ effectively addresses long-tailed classification with both GNNs and non-graph-based models.
-Its strong performance with MLP highlights its potential for text classification and broader applications.
+Table~\ref{tab:sage_mlp} shows \method~ effectively addresses long-tailed classification with both GNNs and MLP; its strong performance with MLP highlights its potential for text classification and broader applications.